Learn about the specialties doctors practise in Ontario.

-Dr. Renata M. Villela, psychiatrist and vice-chair of OMA Section on Psychiatry
+From Dr. Renata M. Villela, psychiatrist and vice-chair of OMA Section on Psychiatry:

 Respirologists diagnose and treat conditions that affect the respiratory (breathing) system, including the nose, throat (pharynx), larynx, windpipe (trachea), lungs and diaphragm.

-Dr. Neil Maharaj, respirologist and chair of OMA Section on Respiratory Disease
+From Dr. Neil Maharaj, respirologist and chair of OMA Section on Respiratory Disease:

 - Chronic obstructive pulmonary disease (COPD) is the most common disease we see.
 It’s the number one cause of admission to hospitals apart from pregnancy, but it’s also largely preventable because it’s primarily caused by tobacco smoke.
 Over time, chronic smoking destroys your lung tissue until you become markedly short of breath, fatigued with little activity, and prone to respiratory infections.
 Using oxygen and inhaled medications can help patients breathe better in the short term, but unfortunately, there’s no cure for COPD and it will get worse over time.